-I’m an INFJ, the rarest of the 16 Myers-Briggs personality types.
-Here are some far-too-honest facts about me that I think other INFJs will relate to, at least on some level.
+I’m an INFJ, which is thought to be the rarest of the 16 Myers-Briggs personality types.
+Here are some far-too-honest facts about me that I think other INFJs will relate to — at least on some level.

 (What’s your personality type?
 Take a free personality assessment.)

 Confessions of an INFJ Personality Type

 1. I want to be left alone most of the time.

 I love my friends and family.
 I really do.
 Without them, my life would lack the meaning I so desperately crave.
 But if I’m being honest, most of the time, I just want to be left alone.
 Left alone to read, write, watch my favorite shows, or just sit and stare vacantly while my mind wanders.
 When it comes to “people” time, I want quality, not quantity.

 2. I used to think I had psychic abilities or supernatural powers.